Aliases for HIST1H2AD Gene

 GeneCards Summary for HIST1H2AD Gene

 HIST1H2AD (Histone Cluster 1 H2A Family Member D) is a Protein Coding gene.
-Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Meiosis.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is H2AFV.
+An important paralog of this gene is HIST1H2AB.

 UniProtKB/Swiss-Prot for HIST1H2AD Gene